The Home Church

 The Rev. Dr Colin Warren wrote as the Uniting Church minister at Rangeville, Toowoomba and Founding Director of Freedom Life Ministries.
 This article is adapted from his doctoral dissertation with Fuller Theological Seminary.

-Main line churches in Australia reach mainly the middle class.
-We need to recognise there cannot be a dogmatic ordering of the church with respect to forms of worship, language used, and leadership style, if we are going to minister meaningfully to the poor, the rich, and all between.
+Mainline churches in Australia reach mainly the middle class.
+We need to recognize there cannot be a dogmatic ordering of the church with respect to forms of worship, language used, and leadership style, if we are going to minister meaningfully to the poor, the rich, and all between.
 A homogeneous target population must be determined, and different methods of presentation used to meet the needs of each group.

 Unity, not uniformity

-The particular homogeneous group we are reaching consists mostly of well educated people.
+The particular homogeneous group we are reaching consists mostly of well-educated people.
 When people come from other social levels, they are welcomed warmly.
 A few remain; mostly they drop away.
-We despair for allowing this to happen, but I see it as axiomatic that this should occur, unless we analyse why it is happening and do something constructive to alter the situation.
+We despair for allowing this to happen, but I see it as axiomatic that this should occur, unless we analyze why it is happening and do something constructive to alter the situation.

 It is quite reasonable for the leader of a highly educated or mentally alert group to lead from behind, using inductive methodology, but a group that does not have the same mental capacity will prefer to be with one who leads them more directly.
 Similarly, when counselling the first group, non-directive methods could be used more successfully than with the second group, who frequently would be helped more by a directive counsellor.

 All of this indicates the need for diversity of approaches, and the need to recognize that to have unity in the church, we do not need uniformity.

 Yet, denominations geared to a parish system often prohibit planting unique styles of churches if it infringes on another parish’s boundary.
 We need a radical change that permits forward looking parishes to exercise vision that allows for obedience to the commission that Christ gave to the church.